rahulstox/planora/LEARN.md

 ## 🌍 About the Project

-TravelGrid is your one-stop platform for all travel-related needs.
-From booking flights, trains, or buses to renting vehicles, reserving hotels, or exploring curated travel guides, TravelGrid offers a seamless and user-friendly experience.
+planora is your one-stop platform for all travel-related needs.
+From booking flights, trains, or buses to renting vehicles, reserving hotels, or exploring curated travel guides, planora offers a seamless and user-friendly experience.
 Our mission is to make travel planning effortless, affordable, and enjoyable for everyone.

 This project is being developed as part of **GSSoC 2025**, providing contributors with an opportunity to collaborate, learn, and build a real-world application.